AdaCore/spark2014/docs/ug/appendix.rst

  -cargs switches are passed to gcc

  gnatprove basic switches:
   -f                  Force recompilation/analysis of all units -jnnn               Use nnn parallel processes (default: 1) -k                  Do not stop analysis at the first error
       -m              Minimal reanalysis
+  -aP=p               Add path p to project path
       --mode=m        Set the mode of GNATprove (m=check, flow, prove, all*) -q, --quiet         Be quiet/terse
-      --clean        Remove GNATprove intermediate files, and exit --report=r     Set the report mode of GNATprove (r=fail*, all, statistics) -u                 Unique analysis.
+      --clean         Remove GNATprove intermediate files, and exit --report=r      Set the report mode of GNATprove (r=fail*, all, statistics)
+  -u                  Unique analysis.
 Only analyze the given units -U                  Analyze all units of all projects -v, --verbose       Output extra verbose information
       --assumptions   Output assumptions information
-      --version      Output version of the tool and exit --warnings=w   Set the warning mode of GNATprove (w=off, continue*, error) -h, --help         Display this usage information
+      --version       Output version of the tool and exit --warnings=w    Set the warning mode of GNATprove (w=off, continue*, error)
+  -h, --help          Display this usage information

   * Main mode values
-    . check        - Check SPARK restrictions for code where SPARK_Mode=On . flow         - Prove object initialization and flow contracts . prove        - Prove subprogram contracts and absence of run-time errors . all          - Activates all modes (default)
+    . check         - Check SPARK restrictions for code where SPARK_Mode=On . flow          - Prove object initialization and flow contracts . prove         - Prove subprogram contracts and absence of run-time errors
+    . all           - Activates all modes (default)

   * Report mode values
     . fail          - Report failures to prove checks (default) . all           - Report all results of proving checks . statistics    - Same as all, plus timing and steps information

   * Warning mode values
     . off           - Do not issue warnings
     . continue      - Issue warnings and continue (default) . error         - Treat warnings as errors

  gnatprove advanced switches:
   -d, --debug         Debug mode
   --flow-debug        Extra debugging for flow analysis (requires graphviz) --dbg-proof-only    Disable flow analysis (possibly unsound results) --proof=g[:l]       Set the proof modes for generation of formulas
                       (g=per_check*, per_path, progressive) (l=lazy*, all)
   --RTS=dir           Specify the Ada runtime name/location
-  --pedantic         Use a strict interpretation of the Ada standard --steps=nnn        Set the maximum number of proof steps (prover-specific) --timeout=s        Set the prover timeout in seconds (default: 1) --limit-line=s     Limit analysis to given file and line --limit-subp=s     Limit analysis to subprogram defined by file and line --prover=s[,s]*    Use given provers (s=altergo*, cvc4, ...)
+  --pedantic          Use a strict interpretation of the Ada standard --steps=nnn         Set the maximum number of proof steps (prover-specific) --timeout=s         Set the prover timeout in seconds (default: 1) --why3-conf=f       Specify a configuration file for why3 --limit-line=s      Limit analysis to given file and line --limit-subp=s      Limit analysis to subprogram defined by file and line --prover=s[,s]*     Use given provers (s=cvc4, altergo, ...)
   --counter-example=c Generate a counter-example for unproved formulas
                       (c=on, off*)

   * Proof mode values for generation
     . per_check     - Generate one formula per check (default)
     . per_path      - Generate one formula per path for each check . progressive   - Start with one formula per check, then split into paths when needed

   * Proof mode values for laziness
     . lazy          - Stop at first unproved formula for each check (most suited for fully automatic proof) (default) . all           - Attempt to prove all formulas (most suited for combination of automatic and manual proof)

   * Prover name values
+    (Default prover combination is cvc4,altergo.)
     (Provers marked with [steps] support the --steps switch.)
-    . altergo      - [steps] Use Alt-Ergo (default)
     . cvc4          - [steps] Use CVC4
+    . altergo       - [steps] Use Alt-Ergo
     . ...           - Any other prover configured in your .why3.conf file

 .. _Alternative_Provers: